 3.2 Authorization of Agreement; No Violation; No Consents.
-This Agreement has been duly executed and delivered bysuch Seller.
-Such Seller has the full corporate power and authority to enter into this Agreement, to make the representations, warranties, covenants, and agreements made herein and to consummate the transactions contemplated hereby.
-The execution, delivery, and performance of this Agreement, the documents to be executed bysuch Seller in the form of the Exhibits hereto, and the consummation of the transactions contemplated hereby have been duly and validly authorized by all requisite corporate action on the part ofsuch Seller.
-Neither the execution and delivery of this Agreement bysuch Seller nor the consummation bysuch Seller of the transactions contemplated hereby (a) will conflict with, result in a breach, default or violation of, or require consent of any third party under (i) the terms, provisions or conditions of the Certificate or Articles of Incorporation or Bylaws ofsuch Seller or any contract, agreement, instrument or restriction of any kind to whichsuch Seller is a Party or by whichsuch Seller is bound or to which any of the Assets are subject or (ii) any judgment, decree, or order or any governmental permit, certificate, license, law, statute, rule or regulation or any judgment, decree, or order to whichsuch Seller is a party or is subject, or to which any of the Assets are subject, except for (A) consents and approvals from governmental authorities that are customarily obtained after Closing that are listed in Schedule 3.2(a) (the “Post-Closing Consents”), (B) any conflict, breach, default, violation, or consent that would not individually, or in the aggregate, have a Material Adverse Effect, and (C) any applicable requirement under the HSR Act, or (b) will result in the creation of any lien, charge, or other encumbrance on any of the Assets.
-For purposes of this Agreement, unless specifically set forth herein to the contrary, the terms “knowledge,” “known,” or similar term, as applied to each Seller, shall mean the actual knowledge, after due inquiry, of the officers or employees ofsuch Seller listed on Schedule 3.2(b).
+This Agreement has been duly executed and delivered by Seller.
+Seller has the full corporate power and authority to enter into this Agreement, to make the representations, warranties, covenants, and agreements made herein and to consummate the transactions contemplated hereby.
+The execution, delivery, and performance of this Agreement, the documents to be executed by Seller in the form of the Exhibits hereto, and the consummation of the transactions contemplated hereby have been duly and validly authorized by all requisite corporate action on the part of Seller.
+Neither the execution and delivery of this Agreement by Seller nor the consummation by Seller of the transactions contemplated hereby (a) will conflict with, result in a breach, default or violation of, or require consent of any third party under (i) the terms, provisions or conditions of the Certificate or Articles of Incorporation or Bylaws of Seller or any contract, agreement, instrument or restriction of any kind to which Seller is a Party or by which Seller is bound or to which any of the Assets are subject or (ii) any judgment, decree, or order or any governmental permit, certificate, license, law, statute, rule or regulation or any judgment, decree, or order to which Seller is a party or is subject, or to which any of the Assets are subject, except for (A) consents and approvals from governmental authorities that are customarily obtained after Closing that are listed in Schedule 3.2(a) (the “Post-Closing Consents”), (B) any conflict, breach, default, violation, or consent that would not individually, or in the aggregate, have a Material Adverse Effect, and (C) any applicable requirement under the HSR Act, or (b) will result in the creation of any lien, charge, or other encumbrance on any of the Assets.
+For purposes of this Agreement, unless specifically set forth herein to the contrary, the terms “knowledge,” “known,” or similar term, as applied to each Seller, shall mean the actual knowledge, after due inquiry, of the officers or employees of Seller listed on Schedule 3.2(b) [to be prepared].

 3.3 Governmental Consents.
-No consent, action, approval or authorization of, or registration, declaration or filing with, any Governmental Entity is required to authorize, or is otherwise required in connection with, the execution and delivery of this Agreement bysuch Seller, orsuch Seller’s performance of the terms of this Agreement, or the validity or enforceability hereof againstsuch Seller, except for Post-Closing Consents and any applicable requirements under the HSR Act.
+No consent, action, approval or authorization of, or registration, declaration or filing with, any Governmental Entity is required to authorize, or is otherwise required in connection with, the execution and delivery of this Agreement by Seller, or Seller’s performance of the terms of this Agreement, or the validity or enforceability hereof against Seller, except for Post-Closing Consents and any applicable requirements under the HSR Act.

 3.4 Enforceability.
-This Agreement constitutes the legal, valid, and binding obligation ofsuch Seller enforceable againstsuch Seller in accordance with its terms, subject to applicable bankruptcy, insolvency, reorganization, moratorium, and other similar laws affecting creditors’ rights generally.
+This Agreement constitutes the legal, valid, and binding obligation of Seller enforceable against Seller in accordance with its terms, subject to applicable bankruptcy, insolvency, reorganization, moratorium, and other similar laws affecting creditors’ rights generally.

 3.5 Brokers.
-No broker or finder has acted for or on behalf ofsuch Seller or any Affiliate ofsuch Seller in connection with this Agreement or the transactions contemplated by this Agreement.
-No broker or finder is entitled to any brokerage or finder’s fee, or to any commission, based in any way on agreements, arrangements or understandings made on behalf ofsuch Seller or any Affiliate ofsuch Seller for which Buyer has or will have any liabilities or obligations (contingent or otherwise).
+No broker or finder has acted for or on behalf of Seller or any Affiliate of Seller in connection with this Agreement or the transactions contemplated by this Agreement.
+No broker or finder is entitled to any brokerage or finder’s fee, or to any commission, based in any way on agreements, arrangements or understandings made on behalf of Seller or any Affiliate of Seller for which Buyer has or will have any liabilities or obligations (contingent or otherwise).

 3.6 Suits and Other Claims.
-There are no Suits pending which could negatively affect or impair the ownership, use, or title to the Assets, either known or upon which service has been effected onsuch Seller or to the knowledge ofsuch Seller, threatened againstsuch Seller and which relate to the Assets.
+There are no Suits pending which could negatively affect or impair the ownership, use, or title to the Assets, either known or upon which service has been effected on Seller or to the knowledge of Seller, threatened against Seller and which relate to the Assets.